yudhisteer/Google-Playstore-App-Analytics/README.md

 ![alt text](https://github.com/yudhisteer/Google-Playstore-App-Analytics/blob/main/Plots/newplot.png)

 We will see that there are 33 unique app categories present in our dataset.
 Family and Game apps have the highest market prevalence.
-Interestingly, Tools, Business and Medical apps are also at the top.
+Surprisingly, Tools, Business and Medical apps are also at the top.

 ## 4. Distribution of App Ratings

 After having witnessed the market share for each category of apps, I analysed how all these apps perform on an average.
+There is no doubt that ratings provides an indication of the quality and performance of an app.
 App ratings (on a scale of 1 to 5) impact the discoverability, conversion of apps as well as the company's overall brand image.
-Ratings are a key performance indicator of an app.

 ```
 # Average rating of apps